SianaRizwan/NoF/readme.md

 - For running each of the classification-based scripts, folder paths containing bin files and train-test-val files need to be provided (e.g., path to bin files: Dataset/maximization/training_data/bins and path to train-test-val files: Dataset/maximization/training_data/algorithms)
 - For running regression-based scripts, folder path containing the train-test-val files need to be provided only (e.g., path to train-test-val files: Dataset/maximization/training_data/algorithms)
 - Run the ML scripts to train and generate predictions.

+📂 Example folder structure for training data is provided in: Dataset/maximization/training_data/

 ## 📌 Notes on the 0-1 knapsack Variants